pgf96/aesthetic-setups/README.md

 ![](public/images/erd.png)

 ## Built with
-MongoDB, Express, React, NodeJS, Python, Bootsrap, MaterialUI
+MongoDB, Express, React, NodeJS, Python, Bootstrap, MaterialUI, Cloudinary

 ## Next Steps
+- [x] Protect routes on back end

--[] Protect routes on front end
+- [x] Protect routes on front end

+- [x] Add user permissions

+- [ ] create guest account

--[] Refactor tokens to be stored in cookies ( localstorage -> cookie)
+- [ ] Refactor tokens to be stored in cookies ( localstorage -> cookie)

--[] Add media hosting service
+- [x] Add media hosting service

--[] Add tags to picture that are linked to items in a table
+- [ ] Add tags to picture that are linked to items in a table

--[] Design for mobile
+- [ ] Design for mobile

--[] Train ML model to identify items in pictures
+- [ ] Train ML model to identify items in pictures